No Request Left Behind: Tackling Heterogeneity in Long-Context LLM Inference with Medha: Evaluation

-\myparagraph{Pool Fragmentation} A common industry technique to mitigate HOL blocking when serving models with moderate context lengths (64-128K) is to create separate pools for short and long requests.
+A common industry technique to tackle with heterogeneity when serving models with moderate context lengths (64-128K) is to create separate pools for short and long requests.
 While \ls{} dynamically creates similar pools based on prefill lengths, it does not guarantee the availability of dedicated resources for all short requests.
 To evaluate the effectiveness of this approach, we implement a version of \ls{} with a \emph{reserved pool} specifically for short request processing, as shown in \Cref{fig:experiments:longservepp}.

 We compare \sysname{} to this baseline using the same setup as \Cref{sec:eval:cap}, reserving two of eight CP instances for short requests (<8192 tokens) and the rest for long requests.
 Each pool uses the standard \ls{} scheduler.
 This reservation increases contention for long prefills, leading to up to 20\% lower completions for long requests compared to \sysname{}, and 10\% lower than default \ls{}.
 For the decodes, \ls with reservation achieves slightly lower TPOT compared to \ls as an artifact of overall lower ingestion (prefill) rate. \sysname consistently achieve lower decode latency compared to be both the variants of \ls.
+Thus, creating separate pools for requests of different length does not solve the fundamental problem of convoy effect while hurting throughput due to fragmentaion.